alexeysas/sdc-advanced-lane-finding/writeup_template.md

 I've as a result I've come up with following pre-processing pipilene:

 * Use SobelX operator on the source image
+* Use S Channel threashhold for HSL color space
+* Use SobelX operator on the S Channel image
+* Combine SobelX for RGB and SobelX for S Channel image.

 ![alt text][image3]